rancher/docs/content/rancher/v2.x/en/installation/requirements/ports/_index.md

 The following table lists the ports that need to be open to and from nodes that are running the Rancher server.

 The port requirements differ based on the Rancher server architecture.

-As of Rancher v2.5, Rancher can be installed on any Kubernetes cluster.
-For Rancher installs on a K3s, RKE, or RKE2 Kubernetes cluster, refer to the tabs below.
-For other Kubernetes distributions, refer to the distribution's documentation for the port requirements for cluster nodes.

 > **Notes:**
 >